-A dividend yield is a measure of the annual dividends, or distributions, paid by a company to its stockholders divided by the current price of its stock.
-The ratio lets you know the amount of dividends you could expect to receive each year for every dollar you invest in a particular stock.
+A dividend yield (DY) is a financial ratio that measures annual distributions paid by a company relative to the stock’s current price.
+This ratio lets you know the amount of dividends you could expect to receive each year for every dollar invested in a stock.
+The formula for calculating the dividend yield is DY = Annual DPS ÷ Stock Price.

 What Is Dividend Yield?